danielbeeke/danielbeeke.github.io/src/blogs/why-shacl.md

 poster: https://images.unsplash.com/photo-1453733190371-0a9bedd82893
 ---

-First: what is SHACl?
+First: what is SHACL?
 The following paraphrased definition comes from the official [SHACL specification](https://www.w3.org/TR/shacl/).

 > SHACL Shapes Constraint Language is a language for validating RDF graphs against a set of conditions.